PeterKassenaar/haarlem/README.md

   OLDER VERSION of Node.js and Angular.
     - During the training: added the loading effect to show/hide a spinner or loading message while busy loading.

-Questions?
+Questions, or in need of a second opinion?

 Email me at info@kassenaar.com - thanks!

 Cheers, Peter.